johnlindquist/workshop-2025-05-28/docs/git-hooks.md

 git push --no-verify
 ```

 **Note**: Only use `--no-verify` in emergency situations, as it defeats the purpose of preventing CI failures.

+## Technical Details

+- Hooks are written in shell script for maximum compatibility
+- Uses `CI=true` environment variable to disable Nx TUI in non-interactive environments
+- Supports both regular git repositories and git worktrees
+- Runs the same commands as CI to ensure consistency